jzielinski47/instagram-app/README.md

 # A simple instagram-type backend service

-A simple content management backend application in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) standard for image-conent management (uploading images, applying tags and filters, removing them etc.)
+A simple content management backend application in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) standard for image-conent management (uploading images, applying tags and filters, removing them and more).
+It was a school asignment but the entire code is mine.

 ## Usage